<> <> <> <>

 Vitamin D

-Vitamin D is essential for healthy bones and to prevent muscle weakness.
+Vitamin D is essential for healthy bones and to prevent muscle weakness, and it has also been linked with male (and female) pattern hair loss.
 The best natural way to increase vitamin D is sun exposure.
 Ultraviolet radiation (UV) is required to produce vitamin D in the skin.

-It may be difficult, especially for vegans or people who are lactose-intolerant, to get enough vitamin D from their diets, which is why people with low vitamin D levels may choose to take vitamin D supplements.
+It may be difficult, especially for vegans or people who are lactose-intolerant, to get enough of this vitamin from their diets, which is why people with low vitamin D levels may choose to take vitamin D supplements.

 Iron